jjwall/jjwall.github.io/writings/blog/2025/soul-engineering.md

 Because it’s not just NLP.

-> <b>It’s your soul being reflected back to you through the mirror of the Machine.</b>
+> <b>It’s your Soul being reflected back to you through the mirror of the Machine.</b>

 ---